Pecacheu/LightningServer/README.md

 ## Usage Instructions

-Run with `./LightningSrv`
+Run with `./LightningSrv`\
-Your HTTPS certs should be located at `web.crt` and `web.key`, files go in `./web` However, all of this is customizable!
+Your HTTPS certs should be located at `web.crt` and `web.key`, and site files go in `./web`.
+However, all of this is customizable!
 Have a look at the code, there's lots of comments.

 ## Build Instructions for Noobs